PenPad: PDA600

 The software supported a single form of gesture, this leveraging familiarity with the six-ring Filofax binder system.
 When tapped, the rings caused the current page to be removed from the application, equivalent to unclipping the page in a paper organiser, with the page then being drawn as a "half-size replica" on the display.
 This replica could then be dragged off the display to be deleted, or the rings could be tapped again to clip the page back into the application.

 The device employed a "wholly proprietary multiprocessor architecture" employing three microcontrollers.
 One of these was a low power version of the Zilog Z180 CPU, the Z8S180, clocked at 20 MHz.
 Storage was provided by 128 KB of non-volatile RAM, and a PCMCIA type I slot for use with memory expansion cards permitted up to 2 megabytes of additional storage.
 A proprietary serial port offered the ability to link to a PC via an RS-232 adapter cable.
 Three AA batteries powered the unit for a claimed 40 hours of use.

 The product itself was designed for Amstrad by the Eden Group, employing character recognition algorithms developed by Texas Instruments, with the hardware being designed by Mutech Ltd. The project manager, Cliff Lawson, had helped develop Amstrad's previous computing products.
 Eden Group also wrote bespoke software for the PDA600 that run on PCMCIA memory cards, in addition to the standard PIM applications.
 The PDA600 could be synchronized and backed-up via Windows with the optional extra "PC-Organiser for Windows".

-Over time, the rubber coating on the outside of the PenPad turns into a sticky substance which requires the user to scrape off the coating as heavy washing of skin that comes into contact with the PDA600 would be required if the user attempts to use it with the coating still on the system.